Return to menu

 Logical records' field values from the participating records to which the library does not have access rights are not be displayed.
 In addition, CDI applies a logic to select the most suitable field values for display among all field values from the displayable participant records.
 We distinguish between single source fields and multiple source fields.
 Single source fields are those that can contain only one unique value (such as the title, enumeration, date, and DOI) and fields that can have several values (such as the Author).
 For fields that have several values, all are taken from the same source to ensure consistency.

 For fields with unique values, for example the title, CDI will return the value of the participant from the source type with the highest priority, preferring the primary publisher data over aggregations.
 Open Access and Institutional repositories and other non-specific sources have the least priority.
 If there are several different values from participant with the same source type (e.g. every participant has a slightly different version of the same title), CDI will choose the one that has the most occurrences.
 For fields that can have several values, CDI again chooses by type of source.
 Multiple source fields, such as the subject field, ISBN and ISSN, return all available (de-duplicated) values from all participants to which the library has access rights.

-By using such logic the process thrives to show the best possible metadata, taking the customer’s rights into account.
+By using such logic, the process tries to show the best possible metadata, taking the customer’s rights into account.
 However, as a result, some matching search terms and phrases may not appear in the detailed view of the record because the match occurred within one of the participant records while the logical record may have shown slightly different metadata.
 This can, for example, lead to a subject heading not appearing because it comes from a participant for which you do not have rights.
 It is still searchable and can be found in the record.
 Also, please note that a search for a specific document ID returns only metadata from this one participant record.
 You may see a discrepancy in some metadata fields and possibly the link in a record, depending on whether you found it by searching for the document ID or keywords/phrases.